 If a company’s compliance programme fails to withstand such scrutiny, it risks losing credit for the programme, paying higher penalties or even facing separate violations for inadequate internal controls.
 Taking these existing increasingly stringent cooperation standards into consideration, companies considering self-disclosure should carefully assess whether they can meet regulator expectations.
 If companies fall short, regulators may refuse cooperation credit and use the information obtained through the self-disclosure against the company.

 4.5 Risks in choosing not to self-report

 US regulators have warned that the potential downside of not self-reporting any violation could be significant where the matter is otherwise brought to their attention.
-For example, in a March 2022 press release announcing a guilty plea and a US$700 million FCPA settlement with Glencore International AG (Glencore) and Glencore Ltd to resolve allegations of bribing officials in a number of countries, the DOJ noted that Glencore did not timely disclose the conduct that triggered the investigation, and it did not receive full co-operation credit because it delayed in producing evidence and did not timely and appropriately discipline employees involved.
+For example, in a March 2022 press release announcing a guilty plea and a US$700 million FCPA settlement with Glencore International AG (Glencore) and Glencore Ltd to resolve allegations of bribing officials in a number of countries, the DOJ noted that Glencore did not disclose in a timely manner the conduct that triggered the investigation, and it did not receive full cooperation credit because it delayed in producing evidence and did not appropriately discipline employees involved in a timely manner.

 4.6 Briefing the board

 When deciding not to self-report, a company must ensure that the decision is appropriately considered and documented.
 If a company decides not to self-report and the government later enquires about the issue, the best defence is that the company conducted a thorough investigation, remediated the issue and had a reasonable basis for not self-reporting to the government.
 US regulators will look to a company’s board of directors to ensure the appropriate steps were taken.
 The SEC, for instance, has expressed that the board must exercise oversight and set a strong ‘tone at the top’ emphasising the importance of compliance.